 Paper plate pumpkin craft

-The pumpkin is a classic symbol of fall and Thanksgiving.
-Your child can enjoy making a simple Thanksgiving decoration while practicing coordination and fine motor skills.
+The pumpkin is a classic symbol of fall.
+Kids can enjoy making a simple Thanksgiving decoration while practicing coordination and fine motor skills.

 - Craft glue watered down to a paint consistency

-- Paint the wrong side of the paper plate with the watered-down glue.
+- With the paintbrush, “paint” the wrong side of the paper plate with the watered-down glue.